Dissecting the superradiant phase transition in the anisotropic Rabi model: Pattern competition and cavity-QED simulation: Dissecting Phase Transition in the Anisotropic Rabi Model

 We know that a dramatic change in energy at the critical point signifies the occurrence of a QPT, which is a well-known result in Ref.~\cite{PhysRevLett.115.180404,Wang_2022}.
-We set $\xi_2=k\xi_1$, i.e., the coupling strength of the counter-rotating term is k times that of the rotating-wave term.
+We set $\xi_{\text{CR}}=k\xi_{\text{R}}$, i.e., the coupling strength of the counter-rotating term is $k$ times that of the rotating-wave term.
 Figs~$\ref{F2}$(a)--~$\ref{F2}(c)$ present the first four energy levels against the $k/k_c$ of the three patterns, where $k_c$ is the value of $k$ when $\xi_c=1$ in Eq.~$(\ref{eq6})$.

 The energy of all three patterns undergoes a sudden change at the critical point $k/k_c\sim1$.
 To verify the validity of the patterns, we compare the results of the sum of the corresponding physical quantities energy $E$ and photon number $\langle a^\dagger a\rangle$ of patterns with those obtained directly by numerical exact diagonalization (ED).
 Figures~$\ref{F3}$(a) and~$\ref{F3}$(b) show sharp changes in both energy levels and photon number near $k/k_c\sim1$, consistent with the results of the superradiant phase transition demonstrated in Ref.~\cite{PhysRevA.95.013819}.
 Moreover, the results of the summations of the patterns exhibit an exact agreement with those obtained through ED.

-In Fig.~$\ref{F3}$, solid lines denote the summed contributions of patterns, while symbols indicate the ED results.
+In Fig.~$\ref{F3}$, solid lines denote the summed contributions of the patterns, while symbols indicate the ED results.
 This agreement stems from the absence of additional approximations in the pattern pictrue compared to the ED method.
 Consequently, this formalism enables a systematic decomposition of the anisotropic quantum Rabi model Hamiltonian into fundamental patterns.
 Such a decomposition provides a new perspective for analyzing phenomena in the anisotropic quantum Rabi model, such as the superradiant phase transition central to this manuscript.